SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

 Canaan Loop Road provides free dispersed camping about an hour from Morgantown in the Monongahela National Forest.
 Sites are marked by established fire rings along the forest road, with multiple backcountry spots suitable for tents and some vehicle camping.
 The road can be rough in sections, particularly after rain or snow, with some visitors noting that 4WD is necessary for completing the full loop.
 Several remote sites are positioned near streams and amid pine forests, offering natural privacy between camping areas.

 Lower Glady Dispersed Campground offers another primitive camping option in the region with vault toilets but no other amenities.
 The area features multiple campsites bordered by boulders, many with back-in access suitable for small travel trailers.
 "There are numerous dispersed camping sites at this location," noted one camper, though visitors report the area fills quickly on summer weekends.
 Gladwin Dispersed Camping should be approached with caution as reviews indicate portions may be on private property, though public camping is available past the low water bridge.
 All sites require pack-in, pack-out practices for trash and waste management.
-For those seeking true wilderness dispersed camping near Morgantown, these primitive sites provide excellent opportunities to camp away from crowds in natural settings.
+For those seeking true wilderness dispersed campsites near Morgantown, these primitive sites provide solid opportunities to camp away from crowds in natural settings.

 1. Canaan Loop Road Dispersed